-If Texas’ lesser-known second largest city only invokes thoughts of The Alamo, think again.
+If Texas’ second-largest city only invokes thoughts of The Alamo, think again.

-San Antonio has reinvented itself, and in recent years, it’s emerged as a vibrant and cosmopolitan city begging to be rediscovered.
+San Antonio has reinvented itself in recent years emerging as a vibrant and cosmopolitan city begging to be rediscovered.

 The city’s historic restorations have resulted in UNESCO recognition.
 A contemporary restaurant scene inspires locals and visitors to look well beyond tacos and refried beans.
 A vibrant cultural scene boasts exceptional museums and galleries alongside world-class hotels.

 San Antonio knows how to celebrate.
 The city’s annual calendar is loaded with events and festivals that celebrate culture, music, food and wine, the arts, and much more.
 From highlights like The San Antonio Fiesta to the contemporary arts festival The Luminaria, there are a plethora of exciting events to enjoy throughout the year.

 Wine and Dine